Terminal49/API/docs/In Depth Guides/4-tracking-request-lifecycle.md

 ## Request Number Not Found / Awaiting Manifest

-If the shipping line returns a response that it cannot find the provided number we either immediately fail the tracking request or keep trying depending on whether the request_type is a bill of lading or a booking number:
+If the shipping line returns a response that it cannot find the provided number we either immediately fail the tracking request or keep trying depending on whether the `request_type` is a container or not:

- * **Bill of lading numbers** fail straight away after a not found response from the shipping line.
-We change the `status` field to `failed` and send the `tracking_request.failed` event to your webhook.
+ * **Containers** fail straight away after a not found response from the shipping line.
- * **Bill of lading numbers - awaiting manifest** in the case of Hapag-Lloyd we will retry for BL numbers if we see that the number is `awaiting_manifest` (see below).
- * **Booking numbers** do not fail instantly.
+ * **Bill of lading** and **booking numbers** do not fail instantly.
 We change the `status` to `awaiting_manifest` and will keep checking your request daily.
 You will receive a `tracking_request.awaiting_manifest` webhook notification the first time it happens.
 If your request number cannot be found after 7 days we will mark the tracking request as failed by changing the `status` field `failed` and sending the `tracking_request.failed` event to your webhook.
  * **Incorrect request number type** if the request number type (ex. booking number) is incorrect, the tracking request will still fail even though the request number is correct.